How to report a vulnerability, what we treat as in scope, our disclosure timeline, and the security properties Open Satchel commits to.

 We publish an honest catalogue of current capability gaps in docs/KNOWN-LIMITATIONS.md in the project repository, including AES-256 R=5/R=6 decryption and CJK/RTL editing fidelity.
 Procurement teams are welcome to request the latest copy.

-A signing key for security advisories will be published here once release signing infrastructure is in place.
+A PGP signing key for security advisories will be published here before public 1.0.
 Until then, security correspondence travels over standard TLS-secured email.
+Commercial-license JWTs are signed with an Ed25519 key (see §5); that key is unrelated to the future advisory PGP key.